csvpath/csvpath/README.md

 - A column reference with no equals or function is an existence test
 - Functions and column references are ANDed together
 - `@people` denotes a variable named "people"
-- Functions can include functions, equality tests, and/or literals
+- Functions can contain functions, equality tests, and/or literals
 - Limited arithmetic is available.
 For e.g. `@number_of_cars = 4 + count() + 2`. `+`, `-`, `*`, and `/` are supported.
 Arithmetic is enabled by default but can be switched off on a case-by-case, pending further testing.

 The match functions are: